typeworld/typeworld/Lib/typeworld/api/README.md

 ### licenseIdentifier

 Machine-readable identifier of license under which the API Endpoint publishes its (metda)data, as per [https://spdx.org/licenses/]().
 This license will not be presented to the user.
 Instead, the software client that accesses your API Endpoint needs to be aware of the license and proceed only if allowed, otherwise decline the usage of this API endpoint.
-In other words, the non-commercial CC-BY-NC-ND-4.0 license that is the default here forbids a commercial software from accessing your API Endpoint unless they have a separate legal agreememt with you.
+In other words, the non-commercial `CC-BY-NC-ND-4.0` license that is the default here forbids commercial software from accessing your API Endpoint unless they have a separate legal agreememt with you.

 __Required:__ True<br />
 __Type:__ Str<br />